Last year’s legislative session produced some of the most significant changes to Minnesota gun laws in a generation.

 The Penalty: Possession was a felony that carried up to 20 years in prison.

-The Legal Challenge: While the ban on binary triggers was set to change the lives of gun owners on Jan.
+The Legal Challenge: Though the ban on binary triggers went into effect Jan.
 1, 2025, the legal landscape shifted dramatically in late summer.
 In the case of Minnesota Gun Owners Caucus v.
 Walz, a Ramsey County District Court judge ruled that the ban was unconstitutional—not because of the Second Amendment, but because of how the law was passed.

 The Minnesota Constitution contains a "single-subject" clause, which mandates that every law must focus on one clear topic to prevent "logrolling" (the practice of hiding controversial policies inside massive, unrelated bills).
 The judge agreed with the plaintiffs that tucking a firearm ban into a 1,400-page tax and spending omnibus bill was a clear violation of this rule.